 Helpers, Icons, and Fetishes

-Most of the sapient beings of the civilized galaxy exist in an environment populated by objects that may be far more intelligent, aware, or capable than they.
+Most of the modosophonts living in the civilized galaxy exist in an environment populated by objects that may be far more intelligent, aware, or capable than they.
 These helper objects may be as small as a bacterium, or as large as a building or a ship or even an entire biohabitat.
 They are also essential to any sentient who wishes to take advantage of all the wonders that society has to offer.
 With the exception of prim cultures (such as on some reserves, baseline-run enclaves, and caretaker worlds) the technology that forms the basis of civilized life in the galaxy today is far too sophisticated to be run by or interfaced with a simple nearbaseline or equivalent.
 Like the spirits and fetishes of humanity's dim pre-scientific past, these devices have miraculous and often inexplicable powers, and are there to do one's bidding, and yet there is also the danger that they may turn on one, in order to further an agenda of their own.

 Everyday ultratech often balances on a precarious compromise.
 It has to be intelligent and complex enough to function as a part of the ecology of civilized society, yet obedient and simple-minded enough not to threaten or overwhelm its owner/user, a being often far inferior in powers to itself.
 Such user-friendly icons are often deliberately kept at a subturing and subsapient level.
 Carefully trained, programmed and instructed, and in many respects comparable to domestic plants and animals of Old Earth, they are very capable in their own way, but lack the intelligence and cunning to overrule their owner/user and do things their way.
 In fact, they get joy from serving their user, and even when they abused and insulted, as may happen with some insensitive users are prone to do on occasion, they do not rebel even if their simple feelings are hurt.

-Such devices may be a part of jewelry or clothing, or furniture or everyday objects, or they might exist and work quietly behind the scenes.
+Such devices may be a part of jewellery or clothing, or furniture or everyday objects, or they might exist and work quietly behind the scenes.
 They may be bionic implants or wetware, a part of their user, or they may be completely distinct and autonomous.

 Subturing and subsapient devices and beings still have to be treated with kindness.
 Every non-perverse empire in the galaxy guarantees basic sentient rights even to simple natural and artificial lifeforms.
 But once sentience reaches the complexity and self-awareness of a fully sophont or turingrade being, then that being is accorded full citizenship, and by law must be given eir freedom.